Pithoragarh: Festivals

-One of the most major and prominent festivals of the town is Chaitol.Chaitol festival got celebrated during the hindu month of Chaitra, first month of hindu calendar.
-This single festival got celebrated in multiple places in the town for different local deities.
-This festival involves jagar and then the deity goes to different villages and temples with huge amount of crowd with them.
-This festival is highly revered and gets celebrated with great enthusiasm.
-It usually takes place for two days and two nights.
+Chaitol This festival is celebrated during the Hindu month of Chaitra, the first month of the Hindu calendar.
+This festival is celebrated in multiple places for different local deities.
+It involves jagar and then the deity goes to different villages and temples, accompanied by large crowds.
+This festival usually takes place for two days and two nights.

 Pithoragarh Mahotsav has played a significant role in conserving and sharing Pithorgarh's unique culture.
 It showcases local culture through music and dance, often featuring performances in the Kumaoni language.

-Kandali Festival A flower called Kandali (Strobilanthes wallichii) blooms once every twelve years in the Chaudans region of Pithoragarh district, and the people celebrate the Kandali festival between August and October.
-Local people, known as Shaukars or Rangs, take part in the week-long festival with joy and enthusiasm in various villages throughout the region.
+Kandali Festival A flower called Kandali (Strobilanthes wallichii) blooms once every twelve years in the Chaudans region of the Pithoragarh district, and the people celebrate the Kandali festival between August and October.
+Local people, known as Shaukars or Rangs, take part in the week-long festival in various villages throughout the region.
 The festival begins with the worship of a Shiva linga made of a flour mixture of barley and buckwheat.
 During this festival, local liquor is traditionally consumed.
 It is performed in a decorated corner of the courtyard by each household.
 People pray for good fortune.
 The individual Poojas are followed by a community feast.
-Then, the women and men, in traditional dresses and laden with gold and silver ornaments, assemble around a tree on the sacred ground of the village.
+Then women and men in traditional dress and laden with gold and silver ornaments assemble around a tree on the sacred ground of the village.
 Strips of white cloth are tied to the tree and a flag is raised.

-Hilljatra is a pastoralists' and agriculturalists' festival, which is celebrated in some parts of Pithoragarh districts.
-The Aathon (eight day of bhado) and Gawra Visarjan became part of Hilljatra during the development process.
-The festival, which originated in West Nepal's Sorar (Mahakali) region, was first introduced to the valley in Kumor village, Pithoragarh.The hiljatra of Urai (Dewalthal)is the most famous.Tha tableau of the Lakhiya bhoot is the main attraction.On the evening of hiljatra,worship of goddess Mahakali is performed tableaux are tajen out.The people of Bajethi, another village near Pithoragarh, accepted the Jatra, and it was modified and introduced as Hiran chital in the Kanalichhina and Askot regions.
+Hilljatra is a pastoralists' and agriculturalists' festival, which is celebrated in some parts of the Pithoragarh districts.
+The Aathon (the eight day of bhado) and Gawra Visarjan became part of Hilljatra during the development process.
+The festival, which originated in West Nepal's Sorar (Mahakali) region, was first introduced to the valley in Kumor village, Pithoragarh.The hiljatra of Urai (Dewalthal) is the most famous.The tableau of the Lakhiya bhoot is the main attraction.On the evening of hiljatra, the goddess Mahakali is worshipped, and tableaux are taken out.The people of Bajethi, another village near Pithoragarh, accepted the Jatra, and it was modified and introduced as Hiran chital in the Kanalichhina and Askot regions.
 Hilljatra is linked to ropai (paddy planting) and other rainy-season agricultural and pastoral labours (Hill = mud, Jatra = Jaat).
 It has also been linked to the Champawat ruler's victory.